Warlords III: Reception

 Reign of Heroes received favorable reviews.
 Next Generation said of the game, "For those who prefer the mellower pace of a turn-based environment, it's just about as good as it gets."

 The game debuted in 15th place on PC Data's computer game sales rankings for September 1997 in the U.S. It was absent from the following month's chart.
 The game was commercially unsuccessful, with sales in the U.S. of 27,387 units by April 1999, according to PC Data.
 The Learning Company's K.C Conroe reported that the publisher was "baffled" by its performance.
 CNET Gamecenter's Marc Saltzman attributed the failure of the game to "the real-time strategy explosion" at the time of its release.

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Strategy Game of the Year" award, which ultimately went to StarCraft and Age of Empires (tie).
+During the inaugural Interactive Achievement Awards, Warlords III was a finalist for the Academy of Interactive Arts & Sciences' "PC Sports Game of the Year" and "PC Strategy Game of the Year"; the latter ultimately went to StarCraft and Age of Empires (tied), while the former was awarded to FIFA Road to World Cup '98.
 The staff of Computer Games Strategy Plus named the game the best turn-based strategy game of 1997.
 The game was a runner-up for Computer Gaming World's 1997 "Strategy Game of the Year" award, which ultimately went to Myth: The Fallen Lords.